davidzz-code/davidzz-code/README.md

 - 👨‍💻 Interested in frontend, UX and IA development
 - 📚 Currently studying web development
 - 🎵 I'm a sound technician and musician.
-One of my goals is to mix in a creative way web development with sound and music.
+One of my goals is to mix in a creative way web development with music and sound.

 <!---
 davidzz-code/davidzz-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.